Azure/iotedge/doc/edgehub-api.md

 The structure of the message and the type of system properties can be added is described on the [IoT Hub documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-construct).
 Telemetry messages are subject to [Routing](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition?view=iotedge-2020-11#declare-routes).
 When telemetry messages are routed to an [Edge Module](https://docs.microsoft.com/en-us/azure/iot-edge/module-development?view=iotedge-2020-11), we are talking about Module-to-Module messages.

 If Edge Hub is between IoT Hub and a device/module, Edge Hub acts as a buffer and router.
 It does not just relay the messages.
-When a device/module sends a message, Edge Hub takes it and acknowledges it even if it cannot forward the message to IoT Hub or to another module immediately.
-Depending on the settings, Edge Hub stores the message in a persistent store or just holds it in memory.
+When a device/module sends a message, Edge Hub takes it and acknowledges it even [if it cannot forward the message to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-edge/offline-capabilities) or to another module immediately.
+Depending on the settings, Edge Hub stores the message in a persistent store (which is the default behavior) or holds it in memory.

-Then Edge Hub runs the message through its routing, and depending on the routing rules it tries to forward the message to IoT Hub or another module.
+After receiving a message, Edge Hub runs the message through its routing, and depending on the routing rules Edge Hub tries to forward the message to IoT Hub or another module.
 If it is not possible, because Edge Hub is not in connection to IoT Hub, or the module is off, then the message stays stored and will be delivered next time it is possible.
 ## Twin
 [Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) are basically a combination of configuration and status information.
 To understand the term "Twin" and the role of this construct, let's say that we want to control a beverage cooler and we want its temperature to set 5 Celsius.